ThunderGunExpress/BADministration/README.md

 #### What is BADministration?

 BADministration is a tool which interfaces with management or administration applications from an offensive standpoint.
 It attempts to provide offsec personnel a tool with the ability to identify and leverage these non-technical vulnerabilities.
 As always: use for good, promote security, and fight application propagation.

+Sorry for using python2.7, I found a lot of the vendor APIs would only run on 2.7 and I'm not experienced enough to mix and match python versions.

 #### Application Propagation